tobigue/buildout-template-app/README.md

-This is a simple buildout template for supercell projects.
+This is a simple buildout template for tornado apps.

 One can use